isKhema/isKhema/README.md

 Currently :
-* 📚 Student in communication and learning TypeScript
+* 📚 Student in communication and learning `TypeScript`
 * 💻 Developing my personnal [website](https://softonware.eu/)
 * 🔧 Creating a new open-source discord bot in `JavaScript`

-### Built With
+### Programming languages & development tools

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.